griffithlab/rnabio.org/_posts/0003-04-01-DE_Visualization.md

 The above code can be found in a single R script located [here](https://github.com/griffithlab/rnabio.org/blob/master/assets/scripts/Tutorial_Part2_ballgown.R).

-### SUPPLEMENTARY R ANALYSIS
+### Supplementary R DE Visualization

 Occasionally you may wish to reformat and work with stringtie output in R manually.
-Therefore we provide an optional/advanced tutorial on how to format your results for R and perform "old school" (non-ballgown analysis) on your data.
+Therefore we provide an optional/advanced tutorial on how to format your results for R and perform "old school" (non-ballgown) visualization of your data.

 In this tutorial you will: